indigotech/taq-github-bot/src/data/local/github/tracks-node/track-3/steps/step-1.md

 }
 ```

-**NOTE:** you must have noticed that the graphql responses use to have a field `data` on its body, followed by a field with the name of the query/mutation.
+**Note:** Did you notice that there is a `data` object wrapping the `Login` response?
+Don't worry, it's the GraphQL response format.
+It wraps all the successful response data inside the `data` object and all the errors in an `errors` array of objects.
+You can read more about it [here](https://github.com/graphql/graphql-spec/blob/master/spec/Section%207%20--%20Response.md#data).

 For now, you can return the above structure populated with some mock data.